oneskillstudio/OneSkillHCMCloud/src/content/posts/oracle-hcm-cloud-fast-formula-ot-counter-cascade.md

 ---
-title: "NEWWWWWWWWWWWWWWWWWOracle HCM Cloud Fast Formula: The 12-Tier OT Counter Cascade — Why the TCR Unrolls Instead of Loops"
+title: "NEWacle HCM Cloud Fast Formula: The 12-Tier OT Counter Cascade — Why the TCR Unrolls Instead of Loops"
 pubDate: 2026-07-31
 description: "Twelve sequential IF blocks, one per accumulated OT threshold, each firing its own recognition trigger.
 Why Fast Formula's variable-naming constraint forces the unrolled pattern, why a WHILE loop can't replace it, and what happens when the accumulator finally clears the top tier."
 tags: ["Fast Formula", "Oracle HCM Cloud", "Time & Labor"]